SpaceGhostPuppy/Monoamine/monoamine_interactions.md

-Ketamine is a dissociative anesthetic that works primarily by antagonizing NMDA receptors, not by directly affecting serotonin release.

-Mephedrone is a stimulant that does increase serotonin release.

-Combining these substances could potentially be dangerous.

 When examining the sequence of Mephedrone → Ketamine → Mephedrone, several important pharmacological interactions could occur:

-The mechanism between these substances is complex and potentially dangerous.

 Mephedrone primarily acts as a monoamine releaser, causing a flood of serotonin, dopamine, and norepinephrine into synapses.